-The SCCF invites applications for micro-grants from eligible not-for-profit and cooperative organizations operating in the greater Sacramento area.
-Applications will be due (postmarked by) Wednesday, April 1, 2015.
+Every year the SCCF invites applications for micro-grants from eligible not-for-profit and cooperative organizations operating in the greater Sacramento area.
+This year, applications will be due (emailed or postmarked by) Friday, April 1, 2016.

-Eligibility criteria for a micro-grant from the Sacramento Cooperative Community Fund:
+Eligibility criteria for receiving a micro-grant from SCCF are:

-- Applicant must, at the time of application, be a tax exempt, not-for-profit (i.e., IRS reg.
+- Applicants must, at the time of application, be a tax exempt, not-for-profit (i.e., IRS reg.
 501c3) or a legally-chartered cooperative organization that is operating in the Sacramento area.

-- The applicant’s proposal must be for a specific project, activity, or purchase (not for general program operations, ongoing costs, nor the purchase of food or gift certificates for food).
-(Information on how to request a food or product donation from the Co-op, information is available on our website here ) or you can email questions to
+- The applicant’s proposal for funding must be for a specific project, activity, or purchase (not for general program operations, ongoing costs, nor the purchase of food or gift certificates for food).
+(If you would like information on how to request a food or product donation from the Co-op, information is available on our website here ) or you can email questions to

-- The proposed project must fit one of the categories listed in the Co-op's Community Sharing Policy:
+- The proposed project must fit one of the categories below as listed in the Co-op's Community Sharing Policy:

 - Promoting nutrition or health